Frequently Asked Questions

 Do you have a cap on how many challenges I can review?

 You are limited by the number of challenges the platform creates for you to review.
 There are client generated solutions (i.e. where they have invited a candidate to take a Geektastic challenge) or where a developer has joined our platform.
 As all challenges are anonymous you will not be aware of which type you are reviewing.
 The volume of challenges is driven by the number of clients inviting candidates, the number of developers joining the platform and how many other UberGeeks there are doing the reviews.
-Please note this is not a full time role and demand fluctuates.
+Please note this is not a full time role as demand fluctuates.

 I am an employer (or forward thinking recruiter)….